LeonAndrade/LeonAndrade.github.io/README.md

 Spain         |41
 Belgium       |29

-Most of the customers are from UK, followed by a few neighbouring countries, this might suggest that this data is from an English online retailer that sells mostly within Europe.
+Most of the customers are from the United Kingdom, followed by a few neighbouring countries, this might suggest that the data is from a british online retailer that sells mostly within Europe.

 <br/><br/>